SelfHacked/django-outer-join/README.md

 Be careful with objects returned from `create` or calling the class constructor, since they will not contain any information from the database, even after they have been saved.
+**It is recommended to always re-select the object after a database save call.**

 ### Relations